Zepmanbc/oc_dapython_pr5/doc/documentation.md

 Now you got a full running LAMP server running in docker.

+# Configure Database

+Modify `config.py` file (this configuration is default for the LAMP docker version described before)

+    "QUANTITY_PRODUCTS" : 200,
+    "HOST" : "localhost",
+    "USER" : "root",
+    "PASSWD" :"root",
+    "DATABASE" : "offdb",
+    "SQL_FILE" : "app/static/dboff.sql",
+    "STRUCTURE" : "app/static/categories.json"

+QUANTITY_PRODUCTS define the max downloaded products (step is 200), if it is set to 0, there is no limitation.

 # Run the software

 (I suppose your virtualenv is activated and LAMP is running)